-As you know I am a huge advocate for empowering women and working towards a movement to boost women in leadership all around the world.
+As you know I am a massive advocate for empowering women and working towards a movement to boost women in leadership all around the world.

 This got me thinking, why do women and people in general always say “sorry”?